-MDxHealth's audit committee must be composed of at least three members and is limited to Non-Executive Directors.
+MDxHealth's audit committee must be composed of at least three members and is limited to Non-Executive Directors who have a collective competence in the business of the Company.
 The committee appoints a chairman amongst its members.
 The chairman of the Board of Directors should not chair the committee.
-The new rules require that the audit committee be composed of at least one Independent Director with the necessary competence in auditing and accounting, which is and has always been the case for MDxHealth's audit committee.
+A majority of its members should be Independent Directors The audit committee must include amongst its members at least one Independent Director with the necessary competence in auditing and accounting, which is and has always been the case for MDxHealth's audit committee.